 Bad Habit #6.
 Always Late

 Being late is NEVER fashionable.
 It’s a sign of demotivation, disorganization, and laziness.
-No matter what’s going on in your life, being late for work repeatedly is never acceptable.
+Although there are definitely good excuses for missing work or tardiness, no matter what’s going on in your life, being late for work repeatedly is never acceptable.

 Why This Is a Bad Habit: Chances are you’ll get fired for being late all the time.